qnert/webserv/README.md

 By referencing NGINX configuration, users familiar with NGINX can quickly grasp the structure and syntax of our server's configuration file and configure it according to their requirements.

 ## Testing
-Stress test the server to ensure its availability under heavy loads.
-Additionally, test its compatibility with your chosen web browser and compare its behavior with NGINX HTTP 1.1 compliance.
+The server can handle stress tests to stay available even under heavy loads of requests as well as refering to NGINX to provide similar functionalities.

 ## Credits
 This project was developed by njantsch, rnauke and skunert as a university project.